AzureKn1ght/AzureKn1ght/README.md

 - :seedling: Actively exploring, learning, and building smart contracts and decentralized applications on various blockchains.

-- :zap: In my free time, I do projects on Buildspace, study with LearnWeb3, enjoy photography, and lift weights at the gym!
+- :zap: In my free time, I do projects on Buildspace, study with LearnWeb3, enjoy photography, and lifting weights!

 - :mailbox: How you can reach me: [![Linkedin Badge](https://img.shields.io/badge/-Philson-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/philsonnah/)